awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 You can only create an Amazon Aurora DB cluster in a virtual private cloud \(VPC\), in an AWS Region that has at least two Availability Zones\.
 The DB subnet group that you choose for the DB cluster must cover at least two Availability Zones\.
 This configuration ensures that your DB cluster always has at least one DB instance available for failover, in the unlikely event of an Availability Zone failure\.

 If you are using the AWS Management Console to create your Aurora DB cluster, then you can have Amazon RDS automatically create a VPC for you\.
 Alternatively, you can use an existing VPC or create a new VPC for your Aurora DB cluster\.
 Your VPC must have at least one subnet in each of at least two Availability Zones in order for you to use it with an Amazon Aurora DB cluster\.
 For more information, see [How to Create a VPC for Use with Amazon Aurora](Aurora.CreateVPC.md)\.
-For information on VPCs, see [Amazon Virtual Private Cloud \(VPCs\) and Amazon RDS](USER_VPC.md)\.
+For information on VPCs, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.

 **Note**
 You can communicate with an EC2 instance that is not in a VPC and an Amazon Aurora DB cluster using ClassicLink\.
 For more information, see [A DB Instance in a VPC Accessed by an EC2 Instance Not in a VPC](USER_VPC.Scenarios.md#USER_VPC.ClassicLink)\.